 Vancouver Island, A World of Forgotten History

-After living here for two and a half years and seeing a lot of the local area, I have realised that this side of the country might be young but has much to offer history wise.
+After living on Vancouver Island for two and a half years and seeing a lot of the local area, I have realised that this side of the country might be ‘young’ by some interpretations but has much to offer history wise.
 Unfortunately, most of it is more or less being forgotten.

 The ghost town of Bevan

-When we first arrived we walked around Vancouver (including the oldest part, Gas Town), visited Victoria and the Legislative building, Empress Hotel, Chinatown and the docks.
+When we first arrived in British Columbia in 2011, we walked around Vancouver (including the oldest part, Gas Town), visited Victoria and the Legislative building, Empress Hotel, Chinatown and the docks.

 The obvious history was all there but by chance, we also ended up in a small hostel just outside of Courtenay (around three hours north of Victoria).
 Here we began our tour of the forgotten history of Vancouver Island.